 This is another recording of soft, dreamscape music.
 This one uses Delta waves, the same frequency of brainwaves you experience during deep sleep.

 18. Deep Sleep Music: Ocean Waves and Relaxing Music by Soothing Relaxation

 This meditation combines relaxing music with ocean waves to lull you into a deep, restful sleep.

 19. Gentle Night Rain Sounds for Relaxing Sleep by The Relaxed Guy

 Some people like the sound of rain to help them relax.
 This recording is nothing but gentle rain.

 20. Angelic Music with Affirmations for Sleeping & Healing by Jason Stephenson

 This guided sleep meditation is almost entirely heartwarming music with intermittent affirmations in a soft, angelic voice.

 If you have trouble sleeping at night, let not your heart be troubled.
 These guided meditations for sleep will help you slow your racing mind and make sleep much easier.
 The best part is that you don’t have to do anything but just listen to them and relax.

-Your sleep is important, not just so you feel better the next day, but also for your long-term health and success in life.
+Your sleep is important, not so that you feel better the next day but also for your long-term health and success in life.
 Enjoy these meditations, and enjoy your life.